divij-pherwani/PythonProject/README.md

 Step 6 - Copy the resulting URL into a browser.
 For example - http://127.0.0.1:8000/

-Step 7 - Close the browser, deactive the venv and close the command promt
+Step 7 - Close the browser, deactivate the venv and close the command promt